-GentleBrook is a not-for-profit social purpose enterprise with a vision of connecting people and community through services and businesses opportunities.
+GentleBrook is a not-for-profit social purpose enterprise with a vision of connecting people and community through services and business opportunities.

 Today, GentleBrook provides services and supports that span the lifetime needs of individuals with intellectual and developmental disabilities, youth, and older adults.
-These services and supports include residential options, day habilitation, vocational training, employment options, sports training and recreational programs.
+These services and supports include residential options, adult day programs, support services, vocational training and recreational programs.

 By focusing on potential and not limitations,